mattcroat/joy-of-code/posts/sveltekit-authentication-using-cookies/sveltekit-authentication-using-cookies.md

 > 🐿️ This works because `new Date(0)` returns the Epoch time — 1 January 1970.

-## Conditional Render If User Is Authenticated
+## Conditional Rendering Using Session

 The last step is to update the layout so it renders the navigation items based on if the user is authenticated.